 Brown bear

-The Brown bear (Ursus arctos) - the biggest European carnivore - was exterminated from most of the Czech Republic during 17th and 18th century.
-In the eastern part of our country they stayed a bit longer and they have started to come back since seventies.
-At present no more then 1 -3 bears are occurring in the Beskydy Mountains.
+The Brown bear (Ursus arctos) – the biggest European carnivore – was exterminated from most of the Czech Republic during the 17th and 18th century.
+Like wolves and lynx, the bears survived in Slovakia and from the 1970s, they have been occasionally coming back to the eastern part of our country – the Beskydy Mountains.
+Bears have large territories and males in particular sometimes travel over the distances of hundreds of kilometres.

 Current distribution of the brown bear in the Czech Republic (edited according to Červený et al., 2005).